-Mothod: The area to be mapped lies west from Muir Enell (Ski slide), each of Lake Mendeta, north of walk from Bascom Hall to Observatory, and could of a north-south line somewhere near the Observatory depending on the available.
+Mothod: The area to be mapped lies west from Muir Knoll (Ski slide), south of Lake Mendota, north of walk from Bascom Hall to Observatory, and cast of a north-south line somewhere near the Observatory depending on time. available.

-First propare a field pace scale from the universal pace scale you have In this case take every other division for this map will be on scale 1 inch = 500 feet.
-If desired you may also copy the 1 degree slope such previously prepared also making divisions twice as large.
-If you copy to conteur space scales DO NOT CHANGE THEM for the contour interval here to be 10 feet instead of the 20 used at Devile Lake.
-Copy these scales in pencil and passe them onto base of an alidade.
-PUTYOUR NAME ON THES so that you can get same one again.
+First propare a field pace scale from the universal pace scale you here.
+In this case take every other division for this map will be on scale 1 inch = 500 foot.
+If desired you may also copy the 1 degree slope seals previously propared also making divisions twice as largo.
+If you copy that contour space scales DO NOT CHANGE THEM for the contour interval here is to be 10 foot instead of the 20 used at Devils Lake.
+Copy these scales in pencil and pasto them onto base of an alidade.
+PUTYOUR NAME ON THIS so that you can got same one again.

-Now run a graverse around the outside of the area starting at any desired heartien.
+Now run a travorse around the outside of the area starting at any desired location.
 Use every station method checking oriiontation with both compass and backsight.
-DO NOT FORGET TO BLOCK NEEDLI WHEN NOT LA USE, also do not forget which is the north and.
-Be sure to use a sharp hard pencil-automatic or solf-sharpening pencils will not do.
-Mark station locations with neat triangle around a dot.
-Glose the traverse and adjust any error.
+DO NOT FORGET TO BLOCK NEIDLE WHEN NOT IN USE, also do not forget which is the north end.
+Be sure to use a sharp hard poncil-automatic or solf-sharponing pencils will not do.
+Mark station locations with next triangle around a dot.
+Close the traverse. and adjust any error.
 Look out for mixing paces and strides.
-We will use FAGES (every step).
+We will use PACES (overy stop).
 Gheck with inch scale to see if you are all right.
-That is figure the distance between two stations in fost by your pacing and check to see that you have laid off the right distance.
-Each year nearty half the class gets balled up on this simple thing!
+That is figure the distance between two stations in feet by your pacing and chock to see that you have laid off the right distance.
+Each year nearly helf the class gets belled up on this simple thing!

-While you are making the traverse locate buildings, reads, and other landmarks either by pacing to them or by intersections.
+While you are making the traverse locate buildings, roads, and other landmarks either by pacing to them or by intersections.
 Some of these landmarks may be outside the area to be mapped but will be useful for 2 and 3 point locations later.
-Make buildings solid black, reads two solid lines.
+Make buildings solid black, roads two solid lines.
 Do not forget the lake shore.

 Now proceed to get elevations of at least 20 key points in the area.
-(Elev 36!)
-Start at U. S. G. S. Bonch Mark just south of main entrance of Bascom3 Hall.
+(Elev 361) Start at U. S. G. S. Bonch Mark, just south of main ontrance of Bascom?
+Hall.
 It is comented into wall several foot from ground.
-Use hand level or one of the other instruments set to 0.
-Get height of your eye with a level rod in office.
-Obtain elevations to nearest foot and mark (writefigs them on the map.
+Use hand lavel or one of the other instruments set to 0.
+Got height of your eye with a level rod in office.
+Obtain clevations to nearest foot and mark (write figs than on the map.
 Begin figure immediately after point it applies to.
-E-W) Make locations of points in any convenient way-paced traverse, three point, two point with compass erientation, already located points.
-Last sketch 10 foot contours.
-Try to visualize each contour by looking at where it runs on the ground.
+E.W) Make locations of points in any convenient way-paced traverse, three point, two point with compass orientation, already located points.

+Last skotch 10 foot contours.
+Try to visualize each contour by looking at whore it runs on the ground.
 Thile sketching you must know the location of the table every time you stop to draw.
-Do not attempt either to draw contours of ground more than 150 feet away or that you cannot see at the time.
+Do not attempt either to draw contours of ground more than 150 fost away or that you cannot soe at the time.
 Practice using the contour space scales to obtain proper spacing of contours on even slopes.
 Try to differentiate physiographic features.
-That is show the postglacial lake cliff and ravines in it as distinct from the unoroded glacial topography.
-Do not try to hurry at first for more maste means less speed if quality of result is considered.
-The finished map need not be inked but must show true and magnetic north, SCALE, contour interval and name of surveyor.
-Problem 21
+That is show the postglacial lake cliff and ravines in it as distinct from the uneroded glacial topography.
+Do not try to hurry at first for more haste means less speed if quality of result is considered.
+The finished map need not be inked but must show true and magnetic north.
+SCALE, contour interval, and name of surveyor.